 garnish chole masala with coriander leaves & ginger julienne.

-serve the punjabi chole with kulchas, bhaturas, pooris, rotis, along with sliced onions, tomatoes and lime.
+serve the punjabi chole recipe with kulchas, bhaturas, pooris, rotis, along with sliced onions, tomatoes and lime.

-this chole masala gravy also tastes good with steamed rice or jeera rice.
+this chana masala gravy also tastes good with steamed rice or jeera rice.

 tips for making punjabi chana masala recipe: